bch0w/simutils/seisflows/tutorial/README.txt

 (g) output/
     Location where all permament results are stored.
-These include the pickle files and parameter files which store the state of the workflow (see 6.3) Similarly gradients, updated velocity models, waveforms etc. are stored here if requested by the User.
+These include the pickle files and parameter files which store the state of the workflow.
+    Similarly gradients, updated velocity models, waveforms etc. are stored here if requested by the User.